Open hardware · in active development prototype v0.8.0

 Connectivity & data

-• BLE GATT: Traffic / Heartbeat / Raw / Time Sync
+• BLE GATT: GDL90 Ownship / Traffic / Heartbeat / Raw / Time Sync

-• UART + rotating LittleFS + BLE raw three-way recording
+• UART + rotating LittleFS / MicroSD + BLE raw three-way recording

 • iOS Current Time Service auto-sync